shivPratap007/Frontend-Assignment-Dribble/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please reach out to [Your Email](sp09singhwaghel@gmail.com).
+For any questions or feedback, please reach out to [sp09singhwaghel@gmail.com](mailto:sp09singhwaghel@gmail.com).

 ## Acknowledgements
 - Thanks to Dribbble for the design inspiration.
 - Special thanks to the Celebrare team for providing this assignment opportunity.